Olafaloofian/Full-Stack-Project-Guide/README.md

-# Milestone Project Group Work Guide
+# Milestone Project Group Guide
 To complete this project successfully, you will have to use GitHub as a collaborative tool and develop some strategies for working together with your team.
 Here are some tips for how to go about it.

 ## Initial setup